-Compliance Reimagined: InteliGems Labs unveils Agentic AI Playground
+Compliance Reimagined: InteliGems Labs Unveils Agentic AI Playground

-SAN FRANCISCO, CA, UNITED STATES, February 20, 2025 /EINPresswire.com/ -- InteliGems® Labs, a leader in private, domain-specific AI solutions, is proud to announce the launch of its Compliance Demo Playground, an interactive platform showcasing how organizations can transform the burden of compliance into a strategic advantage using Agentic AI.
+EDINBURGH, SCOTLAND, UNITED KINGDOM, February 25, 2025 /EINPresswire.com/ -- InteliGems® Labs, a leader in private, domain-specific AI solutions, is proud to announce the launch of its Compliance Demo Playground, an interactive platform showcasing how organisations can transform the burden of compliance into a strategic advantage using Agentic AI.
 For compliance professionals struggling with increasing regulatory complexity and manual processes, the Compliance Demo Playground allows users to experience how Odyssey AI™ delivers measurable ROI by automating compliance workflows, reducing manual effort and enhancing regulatory readiness.
 It is designed for regulated industries like financial services, national security, e-discovery, healthcare and sustainability.

-“With Odyssey AI’s Agentic Applications, we’re empowering organizations to achieve over 98% audit accuracy, cut audit times by 40%, and stay ahead of evolving regulations, all the while safeguarding their sensitive data and intellectual property,” said Geof Baker-CEO, Investor & Co-Founder of InteliGems® Labs.
-“Our Odyssey AI™ platform empowers organizations to move from reactive compliance to proactive risk management, turning regulatory demands into a competitive edge.
-Best of all our customers get at least 5X ROI and competitive edge on second generation AI Agents that complement today’s major GRC tools.
-In today's complex regulatory landscape, compliance is no longer just a cost center, but a potential source of competitive advantage."
+“With Odyssey AI’s Agentic Applications, we’re empowering organisations to achieve over 98% audit accuracy, cut audit times by 40% and stay ahead of evolving regulations, all the while safeguarding their sensitive data and intellectual property,” said Sanjay Rakshit - CTO & Co-Founder of InteliGems® Labs.
+“Our Odyssey AI™ platform empowers organisations to move from reactive compliance to proactive risk management, turning regulatory demands into a competitive edge.
+Best of all our customers get at least 5X ROI and competitive edge on second generation AI agents that complement today’s major GRC tools.
+In today's complex regulatory landscape, compliance is no longer just a cost centre, but a potential source of competitive advantage."

 Why Odyssey AI™ Stands Out